Broughshane

 Its name comes from the Irish for "Shane's dwelling", and seemingly refers to a castle of Shane mac Brian O'Neill, ruler of the Gaelic territory of Lower Clannaboy from 1595 to 1617, which formerly stood on the north side of the village street.
-The quaint pub, The Thatch Inn, has a thatched roof and is a Grade B+ listed building.
+The nearby pub, The Thatch Inn, has a thatched roof and is a Grade B+ listed building.

 Broughshane is known as the 'Garden Village of Ulster' with the motto 'People, Plants and Pride growing Together'.
-The village recently won Channel Four's 'UK Village of the Year', Ulster in Bloom, Britain in Bloom and Entente Floral (Europe in Bloom).
+In 2018, the village won Channel Four's 'UK Village of the Year'.
+It has won Ulster in Bloom, Britain in Bloom and Entente Florale (Europe in Bloom).
 In 2007 and again in 2012, the village won 'Champion of Champions' award in the Britain in Bloom competition.
 It has also won the All Ireland Tidy Town Award.

 Volunteers have established in the area around the village pond, a wildlife area which has some of every species of swan and many rare types of geese etc.